nmgrant/othello/README.md

-# Reversi
+# Othello

-A C++ implementation of Reversi.
+A console C++ implementation of Othello (also known as Reversi).

-Allows two players to play Reversi.
+Allows two players to play Othello.